JRC1995/Abstractive-Summarization/README.md

 Here I am simply setting up some of the rest of the hyperparameters.
 K, here, is a special hyperparameter.
-It denotes the no. of previous hidden states to consider for residual connections.
-More on that later.
+It denotes the no. of previous hidden states to consider for residual connections (elaborated later on)

 ```python